googlefonts/specimen-skeleton/README.md

 To get started, run the following commands from the root of the repo:

 - `yarn install`
+- `yarn fontdata` - this will generate data files for the font in `src/fonts`
 - `yarn start` - this will start the local development server, view at http://localhost:8080.

 The site will [automatically](./.github/workflows/ci.yml) be re-built and deployed on Github Pages every time the master branch is updated.